Bonehead cried the first time Noel Gallagher played Champagne Supernova

 Champagne Supernova is one of the many, many Oasis tracks that "should have been a single".
-It was released as one in the United States on 14 May 1996, but for Britain it remained as one of the highlights of the mammoth (What's The Story) Morning Glory? album.
+It was released as one in the United States, Canada, Australia and New Zealand in May 1996, but for Britain it remained as one of the highlights of the mammoth (What's The Story) Morning Glory? album.

 The song was part of the embarrassment of riches that was Noel Gallagher's songwriting catalogue in the mid-90s.
 He could afford to stick tracks like Half The World Away and Acquiesce on the b-sides as he was writing instant classic after instant classic.